 - Sprinkle the moulds with some powdered sugar.

 - Mould the marzipan into tiny balls and place into moulds till they form the required shapes.
 Then turn the mould over and hit it on the back to get the pieces out.
 We make approximately 150 to 160 pieces.
 If you don't have moulds, form into fruits shapes with hands, but this will take more time.

 - Place the ready pieces on the flatboard and leave out to dry overnight.

 Next time we’ll do the recipe for the almond marzipan. 😉 Which one do you prefer to make?
 Almond or cashewnut mass pav?

 I’ve been getting emails asking if I take orders.
 We don’t do that anymore.
-So here is a list of East Indian sweet maker who do take orders.
+So here is a list of East Indian sweet makers who take orders.
 (In alphabetical order.)

 Cuncolim, Goa, India